unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-contain-elements-matching.md

     <li>...</li>
   </ol>
 </section>
-to contain no elements matching 'li'
+not to contain elements matching 'li'

 NodeList[
   <li>One</li>, // should be removed